 Reset the TCP/ IP Configs

-TCP/ IP facilitates connection between Hosts with set of rules and regulations.
+TCP/ IP facilitates a connection between Hosts with a set of rules and regulations.
 You might want to restore its configurations as shown below:

 1. Open elevated Command Prompt.